bencevans/brutime/README.md

 - Students: Should use your Student ID and network password.
 - Staff: Should use your network username and password.

+Both the student id/staff login and password should be strings.

 ```js
 try {
   await bruTime.login(studentId, password);